Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 Note that residency has a time limit.
 It also often has physical presence requirements to maintain your residency status.

-Sure, you can renew your residence permit in most cases, but it’s not like getting a passport, which is a lot more permanent.
+Sure, you can renew your residence permit in most cases, but it’s not like getting a passport, which is more permanent.

 Understanding Dual Citizenship

-Plan B passport and citizenship, unlike residency, is the full monty, granting you all the rights and perks of a citizen.
+A Plan B passport and citizenship, unlike residency, grants you all the rights and privileges of a citizen.

 For Americans, dual citizenship is generally permissible, although it’s worth noting that some countries don’t favour dual citizenship.